 - Ignore any date conflicts for all selected imports using the Ignore outdated data warnings checkbox.
 You will use this option if you need to update from an old version of the source Excel file.

-- View all the Excel files linked into the active document.
-Check to see which files each import is linked to by clicking the Display source 🛈 button.
-Check the boxes then click the 🛈 button.
+- View all the Excel files linked to the active document.
+Check which files each import is linked to by clicking the Display source 🛈 button.
+Check the boxes, then click the 🛈 button.

-- Open all the Excel files linked into the active document.
+- Open all the Excel files linked to the active document.
 Automatically open these Excel files by checking each import you want to inspect and then click on the Open Source button.